alcruzr/UPS/README.md

 # AC/DC Rectifier
 The rectifier for this UPS was custom designed to be able to support the required current.
 Included with the rectifier is a linear voltage regulator curcuit which was set to output 20A at 15.5V.
+In order to be able to supply enough current for full 300W output, two rectifier boards had to be utilized.
+One rectifier supplies just the battery charger and the other supplies the inverter (see provided overall UPS schematics).
+Each rectifier board was tested up to 20A output.

+IMPORTANT: when ordering PCB, make sure outer layer copper copper thickness is set to 2oz.